 Montana's Legislature has maintained a commitment to the program since 1989, through several changes in state administration.
-During state fiscal year 2005, the program touched the lives of over thirteen hundred Montana families whose children have disabilities such as Down syndrome, autism, cerebral palsy, epilepsy, fetal alcohol syndrome, and a host of other disabling conditions.
+The program touches the lives of hundreds of Montana families whose children have disabilities such as Down syndrome, autism, cerebral palsy, epilepsy, fetal alcohol syndrome, and a host of other disabling conditions.

 The Family Support Services Advisory Council was established to advise and assist the lead agency for disability services in Montana - the Developmental Disabilities Program (DDP) of the Department of Public Health and Human Services - in the implementation of Part C services statewide.
 The Council consists of approximately twenty-five members appointed by the Governor, all of whom have an interest in and expertise about the provision of services to families of children with disabilities.
-The Council meets in Helena quarterly and has six members who are parents of children with disabilities, six members who are providers of services, a legislative representative who provides liaison with the Montana State Legislature, and several state and local agency members who represent local, state, and federal government services (Head Start, Early Head Start, Medicaid, Child Care, Office of Public Instruction) which have a related interest in service provision to children with disabilities.
+The Council meets in Helena quarterly and has six members who are parents of children with disabilities, six members who are providers of Part C services, a legislative representative who provides liaison with the Montana State Legislature, a representative from Parents Let’s Unite for Kids, and several state and local agency members who represent local, state, and federal government services (Child & Family Services/Child Care, Special Health Services/Public Health, Children’s Mental Health Services, Quality Assurance Division, Medicaid, Child Protective Services, Montana School for the Deaf and Blind, Office of Public Instruction, Early Head Start) which have a related interest in service provision to children with disabilities.